ForeignWelcome/Picard-Multilingual-Auto-Tagger/README.md

 3. A small browser window opens from inside the Picard container.
 4. The album, artist and track fields are populated automatically.
 5. Click **Generate** to send the information to the local LLM.
-6. Copy the suggested title and paste it into Picard.
+6. click send to send the song title to the specific track automatically.
 7. When a suggestion is incorrect, edit it manually and click **Verify & Save**.

 Verified corrections are stored in the local SQLite database.
 The next time the same title appears, the saved result can be reused instead of asking the LLM again.